Skip to main content

 Where we are

-A universal memory and workflow layer that works wherever your agents run.
+A universal workflow and context layer that works wherever your agents run.
 The memory system (trw-memory) has been extracted into a standalone package any AI tool can integrate — featuring hybrid retrieval (BM25 + dense vectors), a knowledge graph, and lifecycle management.

 This page was built by agents using TRW to coordinate the work.